-Before joining D’Empaire in 2005, José Humberto worked with the Venezuelan antitrust authority (Procompetencia), and as a foreign associate at the New York offices of Skadden, Arps, Slate, Meagher & Flom LLP in 2001.
+Before becoming a partner at D’Empaire in 2005, José Humberto worked with the Venezuelan antitrust authority (Procompetencia), and as a foreign associate at the New York offices of Skadden, Arps, Slate, Meagher & Flom LLP in 2001.
 He received a J.D. from Universidad Catolica Andres Bello (1993) and an LLM from McGill University, Montreal (2000).
 He teaches legal philosophy at Universidad Catolica Andres Bello.

 José Humberto’s recent work includes: